 - we have to know and openly discuss our values and expectations,

-- and we have to cooperate and compromise,
+- and we have to be willing to cooperate and compromise,

-- and to coordinate our personal ways of organising our lives.
+- and to coordinate our individual ways of organising our lives.

 The first step is to discover and understand the different organising styles.